Foreign accent tone of voice: could this technique help communicate your brand’s USP?

 She found it pretty naff and patronising.
 Not to mention perplexing that they obliviously chose a word that, along with ‘beach’, many native Spanish speakers find difficult to pronounce without inadvertently swearing.

 And of course, we can’t forget one of the most successful campaigns to date.
 The wildly popular ‘compare the meerkat’ campaign even led to cuddly Sergei the meerkat spin-offs.

 But of course, Plenty weren’t advertising to 20-something Spaniards living in house shares.
-Just like Dolmio wasn’t advertising its pasta sauce to Marco from Bari now living in Barking.
-They were advertising to middle-aged or older Brits.
+Just like Dolmio wasn’t advertising its pasta sauce to Marco from Bari who now lives in Barking.
+It was advertising to middle-aged or older Brits.

 But the make up of Britain has changed a lot in the last 10 years, even in the face of Brexit.
 We are now more ‘woke’ than ever.
 Anything that could offend or alienate a certain part of the population will (often rightly) find itself at the mercy of commentators and protesters.
-While these adverts aren’t necessarily offensive, they do perpetuate a stereotype of slightly silly Europeans with comedy accents.
+While these adverts may not appear offensive at first glance, they do perpetuate a stereotype of slightly silly foreginers with comedy accents.

 Have you ever considered using accents in your brand’s tone of voice?
 If not, then hopefully I’ve given you a bit of inspiration so you can see it can be a successful way to communicate the provenance of your brand or products.